Having a multigenerational workforce allows you to leverage insights from various perspectives.

 Provide Honest Feedback

 Honest and constructive feedback is vital, whether you’re managing a multicultural team or not.
-Just because some team members are of a different culture from you, it doesn’t mean that you should be lenient with the work quality.
+Just because some team members are of a different culture from you, it doesn’t mean that you should be lenient with the quality of your work.

 As a leader of a team, you want to ensure that you give them constructive feedback.
 After all, everyone wants to do a good job, and providing honest but not cruel feedback can help people enhance their work quality.